alexscg/stack-edit-test/test-root.md

 **Always** optimize your images using a tool such as Adobe Photoshop to assure you have the ideal image size and right amount of lossy compression.

-A good staring point for a serious responsive and progressive image implementation: [https://www.datocms.com/blog/offer-responsive-progressive-lqip-images-in-2020/](https://www.datocms.com/blog/offer-responsive-progressive-lqip-images-in-2020/)
+[Here is a good staring point](https://www.datocms.com/blog/offer-responsive-progressive-lqip-images-in-2020/) for a serious responsive and progressive image implementation.

 #### **Vector Graphics (SVG)**